hesselberthlab/modmap/doc/modmap.rst

 .. currentmodule:: modmap

-The modmap software enables the analysis of modified bases in genomic DNA identified by BE-seq or equivalent methods.
+The modmap software is a simple set of analysis tools supporting methods for mapping nucleobases in genomes.

 Programs
 ========